canonical/ubuntu-cloud-docs/oracle/oracle-how-to/use-fde.rst

 - a vault with encryption keys to use for boot volume encryption.
 This is only necessary if you wish to use your own encryption key for FDE.

-Create an instance with personalised FDE
+Create an instance with personalized FDE
 ----------------------------------------

 While creating a new instance using :guilabel:`Compute` > :guilabel:`Instances` > :guilabel:`Create instance`, under *Image and shape* select :guilabel:`Change image` > :guilabel:`Ubuntu`.
 Then choose the desired Ubuntu release and image build.